-Good planning is about genuinely and respectfully involving the community in developing a shared vision of how we want our cities, towns, suburbs, rural areas, parks, waterways and wilderness areas to be in 50 and 100 or more years' time, and having a Planning system that facilitates and guides the delivery of the best possible sustainable future.
+Good planning is about genuinely and respectfully involving the community in informed discussion and development of a shared vision of how we want our cities, towns, suburbs, rural areas, parks, waterways and wilderness areas to be in 50 and 100 or more years' time, and ensuring we have a Planning system that facilitates and guides the delivery of the best possible sustainable future for Tasmania.

 The Tasmanian Planning Information Network (TasPIN) is calling for:

-- Sound, integrated, strategic planning to guide the best possible sustainable future;
+- Sound, integrated, strategic planning to guide the best possible sustainable future for Tasmania;

 - Planning processes that inform, inspire, involve, and are trusted by the community.